aonufrei/threads-docs/threads.md

 */
 ```

-In this example `CountDownLatch` is used to wait till the the specific number of tasks will be finished. `await()` blocks the execution of the thread till the countdown is out. `countDown()` reduces the countdown by one.
+Here `CountDownLatch` is used to wait utill the the specific number of tasks will be finished. `await()` blocks the execution of the thread utill the countdown is out. `countDown()` metods is used reduces the countdown by one.
 To reset the countdown you need to create new instance of the class.

-### CyclicBarrier
+<h2 id="cyclicbarrier">CyclicBarrier</h2>

 `CyclicBarrier` is very similar to `CountDownLatch` but can be used multiple times.
 The constructor is very simple.
-It takes the number of threads that must call `await()` till the thread will be unblocked;
+It takes the number of threads that must call `await()` utill the thread will be unblocked;
 ```java
 public CyclicBarrier(int parties)
 ```
 Optionally, you can pass the second argument to the constructor, which is a Runnable instance.
-This way, runnable will be executed when the last thread call `await()` method.
+This way, runnable will be executed when the last thread will call `await()` method.

 Lets see the example:
 ```java